telerik/ajax-docs/controls/grid/data-editing/validation.md

->note  **ModelErrorMessage** control validation is available only in .NET 4.5 when ModelBinding is used.
+>tip  **ModelErrorMessage** control validation is available only in .NET 4.5 when ModelBinding is used.
 >